 1st & 3rd Thursday of each month

-Please note that beginning with the October 1, 2020 meeting, the Appearance Commission will hear Design Alternate requests at its first meeting of each month (the 1st Thursday of each month) and Administrative Alternate requests at its second meeting of each month (the 3rd Thursday of each month).
+The Appearance Commission hears Design Alternate requests at its first meeting of each month (the 1st Thursday of each month) and Administrative Alternate requests and other business at its second meeting of each month (the 3rd Thursday of each month).

-Virtual: The next Appearance Commission meeting will be conducted on Aug.
-6 at 4:30 p.m.
-It will be a remote meeting held by electronic means.
+Virtual: The next regular Appearance Commission meeting will be conducted on October 21, 2021, at 4:30 p.m.

 View on BoardDocs